 In the latest document on the explanation of the acceptance of the State Appraisal Council's opinions on the project's pre-feasibility study report, the Ministry of Transport said it had directed design consultants to review and ensure that cargo stations connect major seaports, coastal economic zones, and the existing railway system to serve international intermodal transport, facilitating logistics work for national defense and security.

-Regarding passenger stations, the Ministry of Transport believes that when the National Assembly approves the investment policy, in the step of preparing the feasibility study report, the Ministry of Transport will direct the investor, consultant, review and study to propose the specific location and scale of suitable stations to ensure meeting the requirements of the central station, station square and multimodal connection works.
+Regarding passenger stations, the Ministry of Transport believes that when the National Assembly approves the investment policy, in the step of preparing the feasibility study report, the Ministry of Transport will direct the investor, consultant, review and research to propose the specific location and scale of suitable stations to ensure meeting the requirements of the central station, station square and multimodal connection works.